ember-learn/ember-blog/content/the-ember-times-issue-210.md

 Check out the list of updated addons, and all they bring!

 - [ember-power-select (v8.1.0)](https://github.com/cibernox/ember-power-select/releases/tag/v8.1.0) is since v8.0.0 a v2 addon, brings accesibility and type improvements
 - [ember-bootstrap (v6.2.0)](https://github.com/ember-bootstrap/ember-bootstrap/releases/tag/v6.2.0) is starting with the effort of converting Ember Bootstrap to Typescript, so it's currently shipping some types, but they are neither complete nor considered stable.
-Checkout the [TypeScript tracking issue](https://github.com/ember-bootstrap/ember-bootstrap/issues/2053) if you want to help with the effort.
+Check out the [TypeScript tracking issue](https://github.com/ember-bootstrap/ember-bootstrap/issues/2053) if you want to help with the effort.
 - [ember-popper-modifier (v4.1.0)](https://github.com/adopted-ember-addons/ember-popper-modifier/blob/main/CHANGELOG.md#v410-2024-02-26) migrates the addon to TypeScript and results in published Glint types.
 - [ember-mobile-menu (v5.1.1)](https://github.com/nickschot/ember-mobile-menu/blob/master/CHANGELOG.md#release-2024-02-16) is since v5.0.0 a v2 addon, with a plain CSS approach instead of SCSS.
 It also dropped support for the `mm.LinkTo` component.
-In v5.1.0 the scroll lock library is added inline, because it's unmaintained and this also opens up fastboot possibilities.
+In v5.1.0 the scroll lock library is added inline because it's unmaintained and this also opens up fastboot possibilities.
 - [ember-cli-deploy-s3 (v5.0.0-beta)](https://github.com/ember-cli-deploy/ember-cli-deploy-s3/releases) is as mentioned a beta release.
 This version upgrades the `aws-sdk` to v3.
 In theory, it is not breaking, but in practice, there seem to be some credential setups that have issues.
 Please try it on your configuration and open issues or PRs so they can get it solid for everyone.
 - [ember-native-class-codemode (v4.1.1)](https://github.com/ember-codemods/ember-native-class-codemod/blob/main/CHANGELOG.md#release-2024-02-26) adds the option to run in `NO_TELEMETRY` mode, with the inherent risks.
 This codemod converts Ember objects to es6 native classes.
-- [ember-cli-typescript (v5.3.0)](https://github.com/typed-ember/ember-cli-typescript/releases/tag/v5.3.0) drops support for Node 12, and loosens the version check against ember-cli-babel.
+- [ember-cli-typescript (v5.3.0)](https://github.com/typed-ember/ember-cli-typescript/releases/tag/v5.3.0) drops support for Node 12 and loosens the version check against ember-cli-babel.
 <!-- alex ignore whitelist -->
 - [ember-intl-analyzer (v4.6.0)](https://github.com/mainmatter/ember-intl-analyzer/releases/tag/v4.6.0) now supports custom `t` wrappers and a new option to flag redundant whitelist entries.
 - [ember-intl (v6.5.3)](https://github.com/ember-intl/ember-intl/releases) fixes a memory leak introduced in v6.3.
-The [documentation](https://ember-intl.github.io/ember-intl/versions/v6.5.3/docs/quickstart-addons) now also shows who to use ember-intl in your v2 addons.
-In v6.5 the `intl` service was refactored, it removes unused code and makes what should be private private.
+The [documentation](https://ember-intl.github.io/ember-intl/versions/v6.5.3/docs/quickstart-addons) now also shows how to use ember-intl in your v2 addons.
+In v6.5 the `intl` service was refactored, it removes unused code and makes what should be private, private.
 This could be breaking if you overwrote a method from the service.

 The group of addons below has joined the evergrowing v2 addon ecosystem.